Home » GIS Career » 15 LiDAR Uses and Applications

 Bathymetry Topography

-Typically, we use bathymetry soundings (or sonar) for underwater surveys.
-Sonar emits pings of sounds and listens for an echo.
+Typically, we use bathymetry soundings (or Sonar) for underwater surveys.
+Sonar (Sound Navigation and Ranging) emits pings of sounds and listens for an echo.
 Similar to LiDAR, it calculates the distance by measuring the elapsed time of the echo.

 Similarly, river and bathymetric surveys are capable of mapping both terrestrial and aquatic systems.